 Dedicated to community service, interfaith work, and civic engagement since 2000.
 She believes in empowering others through education.

 She firmly believes that religious, cultural, and ethnic differences serve a purpose for humanity.
 These differences help us discover unity within diversity and help us create a pluralistic society with deep respect and appreciation of different beliefs.

 She believes we cannot be stagnant but instead, be proactive and strive together for positive changes in a society that leads toward progress.

 As a certified Human Right Consultant, In 2019, She met Indonesian delegates ( Global leadership program) to promote interfaith dialogue and shared values of civic engagement, democracy, human rights, pluralism, diversity, and the impact of women in western society through Islamic & Judeo-Christian perspective.

 She has served as an Education Coordinator and worked at various Non-profit organizations to promote peace, tolerance, and religious diversity.
-As an activist she has dedicated over 18 years to teaching, leading, counseling, mentoring, guiding students from various ethnic, religious, and cultural backgrounds.
-She has worked with students of various professional backgrounds such as Psychologists, social workers, educators, medical professionals, counselors, and teachers to empower and guide them towards a path of self-development and transformation.
+As an activist she has dedicated over 18 years to teaching, leading, counseling, mentoring, and guiding students from various ethnic, religious, and cultural backgrounds.
+She has worked with students of various professional backgrounds such as Psychologists, social workers, educators, medical professionals, counselors, and teachers to empower and guide them toward a path of self-development and transformation.

 She is a Licensed Positive Psychology Practioner.
 She has integrated Spiritual psychology and Applied Positive psychology into the Islamic studies program helping clients to deliver transformational change